Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 - Private equity refers to investments in private companies not listed on a public stock exchange.

-- Private equity firms typically invest in companies with potential for growth and use their expertise to increase their value.
+- Private equity firms invest in companies with potential for growth and use their expertise to increase their value.

-- Private equity firms make money by buying and selling companies at a profit, often over several years.
+- Private equity firms make money by buying and selling companies at a profit, over several years.

 Goals of Private Equity

-Private Equity mainly comprises of two components: Investors and Funds that make direct investments in private enterprises or obtain control of public enterprises to delist them from public exchanges and take them into the private domain.
+Private Equity mainly comprises two components: Investors and Funds that make direct investments in private enterprises or obtain control of public enterprises to delist them from public exchanges and take them into the private domain.

-A private equity investment can be used for a variety of purposes such as:
+A private equity investment can be used for a variety of purposes, such as:

 - Funding new technology.